RCA Heritage Fund

 The Heritage Fund makes an annual contribution to the RCA Museum – currently $17,000.
 These monies are used to hire two summer interns each year to assist with various aspects of museum operations.
 Not only does this programme contribute in a major way to the success of the Museum by virtue of the quality of the interns it attracts, but so too, does it help give a solid start to the working careers of some highly talented young people.

-Most recently, the Heritage Fund made a special contribution to the Museum to permit its acquisition at auction in London of the medal set of Major-General Thomas Bland Strange – first Commandant of A Battery and School of Gunnery and considered, “the father of the Canadian Artillery”.
+Most recently, the Heritage Fund made a special contribution of $50,000 to the Museum to permit its acquisition at auction in London of the medal set of Major-General Thomas Bland “Jingo” Strange – first Commandant of B Battery and School of Gunnery at Québec and considered by his peers as , “the father of the Canadian Artillery”.

 Finally, the Fund is supportive of the RCA Museum’s collaboration with other museums, who because of their location or mission, also play an important role in preserving and interpreting the Regiment’s history.
 Current targets are Fort Henry in Kingston and Le Parc d’artillerie in Quebec City – both chosen for their connection to the establishment of A and B Batteries in 1871 and the subsequent significant presence of the Regiment in these cities.
 An early success was achieved on 9 July 2018 with the opening at Fort Henry of a new museum gallery and exhibit entitled “Kingston and its Gunners”.
 The exhibit contains more than fifty artifacts on long-term loan from the RCA Museum.